 Key Considerations When Introducing Social Media Applications, to Help Ensure Student Privacy and Safety

 Technology continues to roll onward at its customary pace, presenting exciting advances in education, as in many other fields.
-Teachers are incorporating technology at an increasing pace in 2014, utilizing cutting-edge teaching aids in their classrooms – and beyond.
+Teachers are incorporating technology at an increasing pace, utilizing cutting-edge teaching aids in their classrooms – and beyond.
 In this modern era, many technologies develop a following in the consumer markets and then bridge the gap into the academics and the professional world.
 Social Media fits that pattern.
-Once applications like Facebook, Pinterest, and Instagram, became a part of many people’s personal lives, they soon see increasing adoption by business, and by education.
+Once applications like Facebook, Pinterest, and Instagram, became a part of many people’s personal lives, they soon saw increasing adoption by business, and by education.

 While social media applications create new opportunities for teachers and students, there are potential issues to address before mixing kids with technology that could potentially put them at risk.
 Here we examine some of these, and consider what can be done to address those risks before they become a problem.